RunnerLord/SaveNode/README.md

 ### Adding to a existing project

-1. Click on the AssetLib inside editor or go to the [Godot Asset Library](https://godotengine.org/asset-library/asset/425) to download the latest release, or you can clone/download this repository to get the latest commit.
+1. Click on the AssetLib inside editor or go to the [Godot Asset Library](https://godotengine.org/asset-library/asset/425) to download the latest release, or you can clone/ download this repository to get the latest commit.
-2. Select the `addons/SaveNode` folder and move it into your Godot project.
+2. Select the `addons/save_node` folder and move it into your Godot project.
 (**Note**: make sure the structure is still `res://addons/SaveNode`)
 4. Now go to the plugins tab also inside project-settings and enable the SaveNode plugin.